How to Choose Where to Live in Silicon Valley or Santa Clara County

 Although our weather is pretty similar from one part of the valley to the other, it’s a lot warmer and drier in the south county (Morgan Hill & Gilroy) than it is in the Santa Cruz Mountains (mailing address Los Gatos 95033).
 That 7 – 10 degree average difference in summer between Los Altos and Almaden Valley or between San Jose and Gilroy might make all the difference to your comfort level, so check out the typical weather numbers on IDCIDE.com

 Some consumers want to know who speaks what language and where.
 Real estate professionals really cannot talk with you about that but you can research it on your own on the Modern Language Association’s website (MLA language map data center).
+This information is also available through the census, but it may be trickier to navigate.

 Would you like to search for homes using a “lifestyle finder” in Silicon Valley?
 It does require flash, so won’t work on tablets etc., but is a pretty nifty program otherwise.
 Please have a look – the link will take you to a page on my Valley of Hearts Delight website: http://www.valleyofheartsdelight.com/Find-Homes